 Eat Less Meat

-We believe we should all eat much less meat, and when we do eat meat ensure it has been produced in a way that has respect for the animal, respect for the farmer and respect for the landscape.
+We believe that when we do eat meat it is important to ensure it has been produced in a way that has respect for the animal, respect for the farmer and respect for the landscape.

 Food Waste